-Which iPhone 12 Pro color is the best one?
-That's up to you!
+iPhone 12 Pro colors: Which should you buy?

 New lineup, new color

 It's not very often when Apple offers a new finish for its top-tier iPhones.
 We've been living with three colors — Silver, Gold, and some dark black variation — for years.
 This year, we got lucky with Apple's introduction of the Pacific Blue model for the iPhone 12 Pro and iPhone 12 Pro Max.
-Slightly different than the Blue iPhone 12 that is also making a debut, this model should look great on your next power walk or social distancing trip to the office.
+Slightly different than the Blue iPhone 12 that also debuted, this model should look great on your next power walk or social distancing trip to the office.

 Pacific Blue is a new iPhone color, and for a lot of us, that's all we need to know.
 It doesn't even matter whether we actually like the color or not.
 But don't worry.
 It's nothing wild.
 It's an understated darker shade of blue.
+Plus, plenty of the best iPhone 12 Pro cases will suit the new Pacific Blue color nicely!

 If you buy a new iPhone every year, you probably also buy the new color when available, so what are you waiting for?
 Get Pacific Blue right now.